From the Department of Residence Life

 Although reasonable steps are taken to maintain all college facilities and to provide adequate security, the College does not assume responsibility for any loss/damage of personal property, whether by theft, fire, vandalism, flooding, etc. has occurred.
 Any missing items should be reported to the Office of Residence Life and Campus Police immediately.
 Property forms are available during check-in for the resident to fill out.
 These lists are kept on file in the Housing Office.

 Exterior doors or doors with a deadbolt to the residence halls should be locked at all times to promote safety and limit access by non-residents.
 These doors should not be left unlocked or propped open at any time.
 Unlocked doors could lead to fines for all residents of an unlocked room.
 These fines will be assessed at $25 per resident or $100 collectively for all residents in that apartment.
 Front doors and bedroom doors are to remain closed and locked, except for the purpose of entering or exiting a room.
-Any student, wether resident or non-resident, found trying to enter a room illegally or by force will be removed from College housing.
+Any student, whether resident or non-resident, found trying to enter a room illegally or by force will be removed from College housing.